 Believe it or not, your electrical outlets are another possibility.
 If your outlets aren’t secured properly, the open spaces around them can provide a port of entry for sound waves to slip through.

 Then there are your doors and windows.
 A well-soundproofed wall is worthless if it has a poorly soundproofed door or window in it.
-In fact, if your door is not properly treated for sound control, unwanted sound could even travel down the hall from a neighbor’s apartment and into your home through that door.
+In fact, if your door is not properly treated for sound control, the unwanted sound could even travel down the hall from a neighbor’s apartment and into your home through that door.

 How to Reduce Flanking Noise